tigersharke/FreeBSD-Games-Directory/README.md

 - Added links to places to obtain additional files for use with games or game engines.
 - Mechanism for translations of the html content.
 How can game descriptions get translations?
 - Preferred zero or very limited dependencies aside from a web browser or html/css viewer/parser application.
+* Convert to proper database while continuing to allow more rudimentary editing via file and tree parsing.
+* Provide html formatted output of the database as a simple html text file.

 ### Ideas
 - Reasonable screenshot png, size/res: 1280x1024?  * except if lacking detail a larger screen size may provide.